vittorioromeo/bcs_thesis/source/20_ecs/10_encoding_entities.md

 The *essence* of the problem that ECS solves is finding an efficient and flexible way of **encoding entities**.

-After trying to define the term *"entity"*, this chapter will cover multiple entity encoding techniques, starting from **object-oriented inheritance** and gradually moving to **data-oriented composition**.
+After trying to define the term *"entity"*, multiple entity encoding techniques will be covered in this chapter, starting from **object-oriented inheritance** and gradually moving to **data-oriented composition**.
 To fairly compare the approaches, two example application designs will be illustrated beforehand, and then implemented with every analyzed technique.

 ## Definition of entity